-The loser of a nationally watched U.S. Senate race a dozen years ago, Lamont had to wait overnight to claim a narrow victory over Republican Bob Stefanowski, who conceded defeat in a phone call at 8:30 a.m. that Lamont called gracious and cordial.
+The loser of a nationally watched U.S. Senate race a dozen years ago, Lamont had to wait overnight to claim victory over Republican Bob Stefanowski, who conceded defeat in a phone call at 8:30 a.m. that Lamont called gracious and cordial.
 Unofficial results showed a vote of 49 percent for Lamont, 46 percent for Stefanowski, and 4 percent for Oz Griebel.

 “Elections matter, and I’m reaching out to each and every one of you,” Lamont said.
 “As I told Bob, I’m reaching out to the folks that supported him and the Oz supporters.
 I have to bring people together to make sure this is a state that hangs together going forward, making the decisions we need to get this state growing again.
 And that’s what I mean to do.”

 Edward Miner Lamont Jr. of Greenwich, descended from a Wall Street financier and cross-endorsed by the leftist Working Families Party and the Connecticut AFL-CIO, will become Connecticut’s 89th governor on Jan.
 9, six days after his 65th birthday.
 He joins Lowell P. Weicker Jr., John G. Rowland and Dannel P. Malloy in being elected governor with less than 50 percent of the vote.